michel-giehl/Reti-Emulator/README.md

 # File structure

 ### web
-new website build with svelte kit and tailwind.
+new website built with svelte kit and tailwind.

 [Preview](https://reti-new.gim.one)